What happens to the house when a couple divorces/dissolves a civil partnership?

 - Selling the house and dividing the proceeds (usually if there are no children, and if neither partner can afford to stay in the home, or both can afford another home)

-In the interim, pending a court order deciding a permanent arrangement, there are some short-term legal rights to the family home that can be registered and enforced by either or both spouses.
+In the interim, pending a court order deciding a permanent arrangement, there are some short-term legal rights to the family home that can be registered and enforced by either or both spouses/civil partners.
 These are called home rights, which we explain in more detail below.

-What legal rights do I have to my home during a divorce?
+What legal rights do I have to my home during a divorce/dissolution?

-It is normal for one spouse to move out of the family home during separation and divorce in order to reduce sources of tension and conflict.
-This does not mean that the non-resident spouse automatically forfeits any rights to the ownership and occupation of the house.
+It is normal for one spouse/civil partner to move out of the family home during separation and divorce/dissolution in order to reduce sources of tension and conflict.
+This does not mean that the non-resident spouse/civil partner automatically forfeits any rights to the ownership and occupation of the house.

-Legally, both spouses have ‘home rights’ until a financial settlement is made, or until financial remedies are imposed by the court as a permanent arrangement.
+In the UK, both spouses/civil partners have legal ‘home rights’ until a financial settlement is made, or until financial remedies are imposed by the court as a permanent arrangement.
 Home rights refers to your rights to the family home, even if you don’t legally own it or are not named on the mortgage.
-This means that neither spouse can be forced to leave the matrimonial home, unless there is domestic violence or a court order.
+This means that neither spouse/civil partner can be forced to leave the matrimonial home, unless there is domestic violence or a court order.

 Home rights are useful in the short-term before anything is finalised by the courts, but can’t determine long-term decisions such as who gets to own or live in the property permanently, or whether the property will be sold.
 There are different types of home rights according to how the property is owned and by whom.